jkp85/traefik-1/project-template/INSTRUCTIONS.md

 - [ ] Create new Slack channel for repo, using `#github-<repo name>` as convention.
 - [ ] Add GitHub, Travis and Code Climate config to Slack channel.
 - [ ] Add Codecov to Slack channel as custom webhook.
+- [ ] Clone new blank open source repo, copy and replace files from this forked repo to new repo.
 - [ ] Announce new repo in social media.

 ## Badges